sphericalcylinder/MetalCompute/docs/mainpage.md

 ```cpp
 mytexture = std::vector<std::vector<float>>(10, std::vector<float>(10, 1.0))
 ```
-You can't use the slice operator [] set a texture value.

 You can use the MTLCompute::Texture::getData() method or the slice operator to get data:
 ```cpp